Somerset Coalfield: Transport

 The coalfield had a relatively low population density and did not have a major coal-consuming industry nearby.
-Transporting coal to market was a key problem for the coalfield's development.
 In the pre-turnpike era, the roads serving the coalfield were unsuited to moving coal.
 Bulley notes "The problem ... was rendered far worse by the state of the roads in Somerset, which were notorious down to the middle of the 18th century.
 Parishes in the area sometimes neglected or refused to repair those roads which were heavily used by coal carts.
 Thus in 1617 the inhabitants of Stoke St Michael ... complained that "of late by reason of many coalmines ... the highways there are much in decay and grown very founderous".

 In Somerset, turnpike roads began in 1707 with the establishment of the Bath Trust, but turnpikes did not reach the coalfield until the mid-1700s.
 The Bristol Trust, which passed close to the western boundary of the coalfield, established in 1727 was of little importance, as Bristol was never a significant market, having its own coalfield.
 Turnpikes facilitated the movement of coal, and John Billingsley enthused "Nothing so much contributes to the improvement of a county as good roads.
 Before the establishment of turnpikes, many parts of the county were scarcely accessible. ... coal was carried on horses' backs to the distance of fifteen or twenty miles from the colliery; each horse carried about two hundred and half weight.
 Now one horse with a light cart will draw four hundred weight or four times more than a horse could carry.
 Can an insignificant toll be put in competition with this saving?"

 Not all roads were improved, and in 1819 John Skinner observed roads "rendered bad" by the passage of coal wagons.
 Expansion of production was limited by access to market.
 Such a need implied a canal project, following Lord Middleton's dictum "Water transport is what all coal owners must aim at".
 There were large gains from being connected to a canal system, as stated by the Coal Commission: "At about this period (1800) the system of coal navigation was being rapidly extended, and the result was that coals were gradually finding their way into districts that could not be reached unless at great cost, by road".

 A scheme for an extension of the Avon Navigation was proposed in 1766, but canals did not reach the coalfield for almost another 50 years.
-In 1794 coal proprietors formed a committee to construct the Somerset Coal Canal with two branches into the Cam Brook and Wellow Brook Valleys, and from a junction at Midford, to join the proposed Kennet and Avon Canal at the Dundas Aqueduct near Bath.
+In 1794 coal proprietors formed a committee to construct the Somerset Coal Canal with two branches into the Cam Brook and Wellow Brook valleys, and from a junction at Midford, to join the proposed Kennet and Avon Canal at the Dundas Aqueduct near Bath.
 Coal was transported by the Somerset Coal Canal and later by the Bristol and North Somerset Railway and Somerset and Dorset Joint Railway, which were accessed from the pits by a series of tramways.
 After 1854, when the first railway line was opened, the tonnage carried by the coal canal declined rapidly.